What’s The Best Electric Toothbrush 2017?

 Oral-B Pro 3000 with Bluetooth Connectivity Electric Rechargeable Toothbrush is widely said to be the one most suited for sensitive teeth.
 You can see why most reviewers consider this to be the one for sensitive teeth because it has sensitive teeth mode that will slow the oscillation movement.

 If you have had braces on your teeth you will know that braces can pose a challenge when cleaning your teeth.
 Chances are if you are not very keen, the surface where the braces are might start discolouring your teeth.
-Fortunately there are brushes are quite suitable for braces and one of them is Oral-B Pro 5000 with Bluetooth Connectivity Electric Rechargeable Toothbrush .
+Fortunately there are brushes are quite suitable for braces and one of them is Oral-B Pro 5000 deep sweep Electric Rechargeable Toothbrush .

 A number of brushes are relatively bulky for a child to effectively hold and use.
 If you are looking to buy one for your kids check the Philips Sonicare HX6311/07 Rechargeable Electric Toothbrush for Kids.